CrunchyData/postgres-operator/docs/content/tutorial/backups.md

 The one requirement of volume is that you need to fill out the `volumeClaimSpec` attribute.
 This attribute uses the same format as a [persistent volume claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) spec!
 In fact, we performed a similar set up when we [created a Postgres cluster]({{< relref "./create-cluster.md">}}).

 In the above example, we assume that the Kubernetes cluster is using a default storage class.
-If your cluster does not have a default storage class, or you wish to use a different storage class, you will have to set `spec.archive.pgbackrest.repos.volume.volumeClaimSpec.storageClassName`.
+If your cluster does not have a default storage class, or you wish to use a different storage class, you will have to set `spec.backups.pgbackrest.repos.volume.volumeClaimSpec.storageClassName`.

 ## Using S3